For

 Service log

-One entry per visit to the garage, or to your own workbench.
-Cost, description, attached invoices.
-Replaces the shoebox.
+One entry per visit to the garage or to your own workbench, with cost, description and attached invoices.
+Replaces the shoebox where you would otherwise keep your paper receipts.

 04